 Robin Williams is reasonably restrained.
 Once the comic wild man of the entertainment industry, capable of a machine-gun barrage of off-the-cuff one-liners, Williams started to soften as he entered middle-age.
 Most of his work in the 1990s/2000s was children’s films – Hook (1991), Aladdin (1992), Ferngully: The Last Rainforest (1992), Flubber (1997), Robots (2005), Happy Feet (2006), Night at the Museum (2006) – middlebrow comedy – Mrs Doubtfire (1993), Nine Months (1995), RV (2006) – and shameless schmaltz – Patch Adams (1998), Jakob the Liar (1999) and the appalling Bicentennial Man (1999).
 Here Williams seems restrained to the point that one wonders why they cast him at all – almost any actor could have done the job.
 Apart from some uninhibited moments when he emerges as the wild man, he remains passively restrained throughout.

-Jumanji: Welcome to the Jungle (2017) is a remake.
+Jumanji: Welcome to the Jungle (2017) is a remake, which produced a sequel with the upcoming Jumanji: The Next Level (2019).
 The idea was later spun out as an animated tv series, Jumanji (1996-9), even though this is not a concept that easily lend itself to a tv series.
 A live-action sequel was promised for several years but never emerged.
 This finally merged into the film Zathura: A Space Adventure (2005), which is not a sequel, but is based on Chris Van Allsburg book sequel to Jumanji and concerns a different boardgame that transports two children into a space opera setting.
 Chris Van Allsburg’s books were also filmed as The Polar Express (2004).

 Joe Johnston was a former Industrial Light and Magic effects art director who became a director with the Disney hit Honey, I Shrunk the Kids (1989).
 Johnston subsequently made the likes of rocket-backpack superhero film Rocketeer (1991), the live-action sequences on The Pagemaster (1994), Jurassic Park III (2001), the remake of The Wolfman (2010), the Marvel Comics adaptation Captain America: The First Avenger (2011) and The Nutcracker and the Four Realms (2018).
 All of Johnston’s films have a strong effects focus.
 His non-genre films to date are October Sky (1999), Hidalgo (2004) and Not Safe for Work (2014).